 - Stagger repeat posts throughout a campaign, and post them at different times of the day.

-- Use a variety of different content between repeated posts.
+- Use a variety of different content between repeated social media posts.

 - Create variations of repeat posts, tweaking the headline, image or hook, so you can promote the same content even more frequently.